kjonina/personal_Netflix/README.md

 I have started and NOT FINISHED so many datasets.
 I made it my mission to finish one project and write my analysis in the README.md file!
 It is a goofy little project but there are a several reasons why I did this project.
 I aimed and succeeed to
-- built my familiarity with pandas
+- build my familiarity with pandas
-- used to_timedate and to_timedelta
+- use to_timedate and to_timedelta
-- converted datetime to date
+- convert datetime to date
-- splitted month and year from date
+- split month and year from date
-- creatively filtered 'Title' to eliminate Seasons and Episodes and to create new variable ['Type']
+- creatively filter 'Title' to eliminate Seasons and Episodes and to create new variable ['Type']
-- splitted 'Title' to eliminate Seasons and Episodes and to create new variable ['Title'] to have just 'Gossip Girl' instead of 'Gossip Girl: Season 3: Episode 7'
+- split 'Title' to eliminate Seasons and Episodes and to create new variable ['Title'] to have just 'Gossip Girl' instead of 'Gossip Girl: Season 3: Episode 7'
-- filtered and splitted data (['Profile_Name',  'Type', 'Normality']
+- filter and split data (['Profile_Name',  'Type', 'Normality']
-- created pivot tables with timedelta
+- create pivot tables with timedelta
-- practised creating graphs in pandas and seaborn
+- practise creating graphs in pandas and seaborn

 ### Variables
 ['Profile Name', 'Start Time', 'Duration', 'Attributes', 'Title',